xopxe/ahsm/README.md

 ahsm is a very small and simple implementation of Hierarchical State Machines, also known as Statecharts.
 It's written in Lua, with no external dependencies, and in a single file.
 Can be run on platforms as small as a microcontroller.
 The API is inspired by the [rFSM](https://github.com/kmarkus/rFSM) library, but is heavily trimmed down to only the basic functionality.

-THE LIBRARY IS VERY ALPHA QUALITY, AND HAS NOT BEEN TESTED, EXTENSIVELLY OR OTHERWISE.

 ## Features

 - Lua only, with no external dependencies.
 Supports Lua 5.1, 5.2, 5.3.